-- Speak to people who do what you’re interested in pursuing to get a real understanding of their experience.
-Ask thoughtful questions to learn what it takes to succeed in the role, where the challenges and opportunities are and how they got to what they’re doing today.
-The insights you gain from these conversations can help discern if you’d still like to proceed in that direction or consider something else.
+- Connect with people working in your field of interest to get a real understanding of their experience.
+Ask thoughtful questions to learn what it takes to succeed in the role, where the challenges and opportunities are and what steps they took to get where they are.
+The insights you gain from these conversations will help refine your goals.

 - Update your LinkedIn profile and resume so they position you optimally for the change.
 Clearly communicate relevant experience and transferable skills.
 Frame expertise so it’s related what you want to do next and highlight skills and accomplishments most relevant to your goal.

-- When interacting with content on LinkedIn, don’t limit yourself to posts that only relate to what you’ve been doing.
-Expand scope to include things that are still in your functional area but related to the industry you’d like to break into.
-Or engage with posts from people in the roles or industries you’re seeking.
+- Engage with content on LinkedIn, expanding scope to include things that are still in your functional area but related to the industry you’d like to break into.
+Interact with posts from people in the roles or industries you’re seeking.
 Do this consistently, and people will start to associate you with these other areas.
 This will also help you build knowledge about key players, timely topics and trends, which is essential for networking in your desired direction.

 - Talk to your inner circle.
 It’s important that those closest to you know that you’re interested in making a change and why.
 These are the people who you can directly ask for help.
 Identify contacts who know others in functional areas or companies at which you’d like to work and ask for targeted introductions.
 Make sure that you clearly and concisely articulate what you’d like to do, why you’re making the change and why potential employers should hire you (i.e., what value you bring).
 Not only is this important for conversations with your closest contacts, you’ll also need to speak to this when networking and interviewing.